Jungkeyyy/Test-Web-Scraper/README.md

 Currently using data from "https://lol.fandom.com/wiki/2025_First_Stand"

-In future will be used automate a match prediction tracker for Worlds 2025
+In future will be used to automate a game prediction tracker for Worlds 2025